-During our first two Linnworks Meetups of the year, our Head of Marketing Lindsey talked about why the customer experience is so important in terms of eCommerce sales.
-She asked us to think about which brand websites we each order from regularly – you may only use Amazon, or perhaps you order from Next, Marks and Spencer and John Lewis.
+During our first two Linnworks Meetups of the year, discussions revolved around why the customer experience is so important in terms of eCommerce sales.
+We considered which brand websites we each order from regularly – you may only use Amazon, or perhaps you order from Next, Marks and Spencer and John Lewis regularly.
 Why do you use them?
 What do you like about their service?
 What you appreciate about their service is likely to be what your customers appreciate too.
 Think about the leading brand in your class and aim to do better – deliver an experience that YOU would want to receive.
 If you have never ordered from your competitors, do so – knowing your competition is crucial.

 But if you’re thinking this sounds expensive and that you can’t possibly afford to do any more than you already are, think again.
 Speculate to accumulate, but depending on how you go about it, you can improve the customer experience dramatically with minimal costs.